• Home

 • Instant Pot Lemon and Garlic Chicken, green salad

 The mashed turnips were NOT a big hit.
-Gabe bought a 25lb bag of turnips a while back, and I’ve been trying to find ways to cook them that we all like, and have yet to find one.
-Gabe likes them deep fried like french fries, and the kids are okay with that as long as their covered with ketchup – which isn’t Whole30 approved.
+Gabe bought a 25lb bag of turnips a while back, and I’ve been trying to find ways to cook them that we all like and have yet to find one.
+Gabe likes them deep-fried like french fries, and the kids are okay with that as long as they’re covered with ketchup – which isn’t Whole30 approved.

 Any suggestions?